Theme

 Vane is a self-hostable AI answering engine built around private search-style workflows, cited answers, local and cloud model providers, and SearxNG-backed web search.

 The repository presents Vane as an AI answering engine that can run on a user-owned setup, with Docker and source-build paths, local model support, cloud provider options, search modes, file uploads, and optional API use.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is